Microbiology, Advanced Genomics and Infection Control Applications Laboratory

 Prof. Moran-Gilad has held several positions in the Israeli Government Sector in medical administration and in R&D as a Chief Scientist.
 As a senior consultant to Israeli Ministry of Health’s Directorate, he is focusing on national strategy and policy-making in public health microbiology.
 Under this capacity he is the Chair of several national infectious disease programmes (e.g. Legionella infections, zoonoses and One Health) and Chair of the National Advisory Committee for Microbiology.
 He is also involved in emergency preparedness and response, as member of the National Advisory Committee for Outbreak Management and during public health emergencies such as the 2013 Wild poliovirus incident and 2018 leptospirosis incidents in Israel.
 Prof. Moran-Gilad recently joined SUMC, a 1,200-bed tertiary-care busy regional medical centre in Southern Israel as the Chief Consultant Clinical Microbiologist and advisor to the hospital’s management and oversees the entire range of microbiological activities at that institution.
 Prof. Moran-Gilad is the Director of the Negev Bio-Bank for SUMC and BGU.

-At the international level, Prof. Moran-Gilad is the Chairperson of the ESCMID Study Group for Genomic and Molecular Diagnostics (ESGMD), member of the board of the ESCMID Study Group for Legionella Infections (ESGLI) for microbiology and NGS and Chair of the International Working Group for whole genome sequencing of Legionella, a member of Working Group 4 (proficiency testing for NGS) of the Global Microbial Identifier (GMI) initiative and an Associate Editor with the EU peer-reviewed Q1 journal Eurosurveillance.
+At the international level, Prof. Moran-Gilad is the immediate-past Chairperson of the ESCMID Study Group for Genomic and Molecular Diagnostics (ESGMD), member of the board of the ESCMID Study Group for Legionella Infections (ESGLI) for microbiology and NGS and Chair of the International Working Group for whole genome sequencing of Legionella, a member of Working Group 4 (proficiency testing for NGS) of the Global Microbial Identifier (GMI) initiative and an Associate Editor with the EU peer-reviewed Q1 journal Eurosurveillance.
 He is collaborating with leading groups and institutions across Europe.
 Recently, he was appointed as the Deputy Programme Director (2018-2020) and the designate Programme Director (2021-2024) of ECCMID, the world’s leading conference on microbiology and infection.